Many or all companies we feature compensate us. Compensation and editorial

 As the table shows, TD Bank and Bank of America are among the few major lenders that allow cosigners on HELOCs.
 We confirmed with these lenders that if you decide to cosign on a loan for someone, you do not need to be on their home’s title or deed, and you do not need to live in the house with them.

-To boot, both TD Bank and Bank of America have some of the lowest HELOC APRs on our list, so they’re a good place to start your search if you need a cosigner for your loan.
+TD Bank and Bank of America have some of the lowest HELOC rates on our list, so they’re a solid place to start your search if you need a cosigner for your loan.

-Other major lenders like Citizens Bank, Better Mortgage, and Regions Bank only allow you to apply with someone else if that person is already listed on your home’s mortgage and/or live in the same house as you.
+Other major lenders, including Aven, Citizens Bank, Better Mortgage, and Regions Bank, only allow you to apply with someone else if that person is already listed on your home’s mortgage or lives in the same house as you.
 In other words, they must be a co-borrower or co-applicant.

-Lastly, we found that popular online HELOC lenders like Figure and Upstart don’t allow co-borrowers or cosigners.
+We found that popular online HELOC lenders Figure and Upstart don’t allow co-borrowers or cosigners.
 Only one name can be listed on the HELOC documents.

 HELOC with cosigner vs. co-borrower